ozancaglayan/coco-caption/README.md

 - Visit MS COCO [format](http://mscoco.org/dataset/#format) page for more details.

 ./pycocoevalcap: The folder where all evaluation codes are stored.
-- evals.py: The file includes COCOEavlCap class that can be used to evaluate results on COCO.
+- evals.py: The file includes COCOEvalCap class that can be used to evaluate results on COCO.
 - tokenizer: Python wrapper of Stanford CoreNLP PTBTokenizer
 - bleu: Bleu evalutation codes
 - meteor: Meteor evaluation codes